Sources

 1963

-May 15-16: NASA astronaut Gordon Cooper conducts a 34-hour, 22 orbit mission, the longest and the last in the Mercury program.
+May 15-16: NASA astronaut Gordon Cooper conducts a 34-hour, 22 orbit mission aboard Mercury-Atlas-9 (Faith-7) spacecraft, the longest and the last in the Mercury program.

 June 14-19: Valery Bykovsky completes longest 199-hour, 81-orbit manned space flight to date, during the Vostok-5 mission.

-June 16-19: Valentina Tereshkova, the world's first woman in space completed orbital flight onboard Vostok-6 spacecraft.
+June 16-19: Valentina Tereshkova, the world's first woman in space completes orbital flight onboard Vostok-6 spacecraft.

 July 26: The Syncom-2 communications satellite reaches synchronous orbit.